-A: Yes, the Coronet Club Show is back for the 6th year in a row!
-Access to the live and the on-demand Coronet Club Show is available for $20 USD.
+A: Yes, the Coronet Club Show is back for the 7th year in a row! $20 USD grants you access to the live Coronet Club show and the show on demand after it airs.

 How do I know the webcast will work?

-A: Watch the test video on our webcast home page.
-If the video’s audio and picture quality is clear, then your computer meets the minimum requirements and you are ready to sign up.
-If not, please visit our support page.
-If you have dial-up internet, the webcast will only be available through audio.
+A: Watch the test video on our homepage here.
+If you are able to watch the video, then your computer meets the minimum requirements to watch the webcast.
+If you have any issues watching the video, please visit our support page here.
+Unfortunately, if you have dial-up internet, the webcast will only be available through audio.

 Can I watch the webcast using my wireless LAN at home?

-A: We strongly recommend using a wired connection rather than using wireless connection.
-Wireless can cause additional buffering and other interruptions to your stream.
+A: Please check the test video on the homepage.
+However, we strongly recommend using a wired connection rather than using wireless connection.
+Wireless internet can cause additional buffering and other interruptions to your stream.

 I can’t see any video or hear any audio; video is cutting in and out; the picture is freezing or skipping.

-A: #1 Make sure that you are not on a wireless network.
-It’s better to use a wired internet connection.
-Plug a network cable into the back of the wireless hub, and then to the computer.
+A: #1 Check your internet connection.
+If you are using wireless internet, try switching to a wired internet connection; to do so, plug a network cable into the back of the wireless hub, and then to the computer.